 We completed Cinderella tasks - wrapping and decorating and mopping.

 And while it looks like everyone was just sitting around, there were a lot of hands to help get all the work done.

-The tent and decorations turned out beautifully, conjuring up visions of beauty and gaiety and celebration to come; a small palace on the grass.
+The tent and decorations turned out beautifully; a small palace on the grass.
 Sea green and coral intertwined with whites and greens.
 The chandeliers, initially discarded as being too small, were a gorgeous addition, suspended on white chain for more impact.